 The mapping process starts with understanding your customers’ needs, motivations, and experiences.

-To do this, many organizations start by defining a customer or buyer persona.
+Many organizations start by defining a customer or buyer persona to do this.
 A customer persona is a fictionalized personality based on demographics, lifestyle, and other characteristics based on data.

 Personas help you craft experiences for a specific person by combining information from several sources, such as: